 Remember to throw in some fresh green bits here and there for that extra pop like this:

 Of course, many moments in our lives we find ourselves with less time than we hoped.
 It is very handy to know that you can order and pick up your own custom designed charcuterie and cheese board ingredients from Hawley Crescent Culinary.
-They with work with you and your budget to decide what it is you need and are accepting orders until December 22nd this year.
-They also offer full Christmas dinner, take away meals and catering for large and small events.
+They with work with you and your budget to decide what it is you need and require about a week’s notice.
+They also offer full holiday dinners, take away meals and catering for large and small events.
 Check them out – they are technological masters of kitchen equipment as well as magicians with the flavours they create in their food.

 Thanks for the lesson and visit Hawley Crescent!